BELKHIR/vcfmultisampleparser/README.md

 This application summarize VCF files visualy.

-First, vcftools commands are used to extract multisamples infos and generate their plots.
+First, commands are used to extract multisamples infos and generate their plots.
 ![Multi samples plot](multisamples.png)

 If desired one can get more details about selected sample in a separate tab.